OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

 ```
 and the 'routine tasks' are typical operations with multimedia streams, as transcode,
 open/write files, and playback streams with ffplay.

+You can add the flag `--enable-libsvtav1` and the encoder `libsvtav1` to this `configure`
+only when having done checkout to `release/7.1`.

 ### 8. make, make install
 ```